Bladder control: Lifestyle strategies ease problems

-Doctors often call these strategies "lifestyle modifications" or "behavior therapies."
+Doctors often call these strategies lifestyle modifications or behavior therapies.
 They're safe, easy, effective and inexpensive.
-These techniques can be used before trying other types of treatment, such as medications or surgery, or in combination with them.
+You can try these techniques before trying other types of treatment, such as medications or surgery, or in combination with them.

 Focus on fluids and food

 How much fluid you drink can influence your bladder habits, and so might certain foods you eat.

 Drinking too much fluid makes you urinate more often.
 Drinking too much too quickly can overwhelm your bladder, creating a strong sense of urgency.

 Even if you need to drink more because you exercise a lot or work outdoors you don't have to drink all fluids at once.
 Try drinking smaller amounts throughout the day, such as 16 ounces (473 milliliters) at each meal and 8 ounces (237 milliliters) between meals.

 If you get up several times at night to urinate: